morgan-ashley/frontend-nanodegree-arcade-game/README.md

-Help Marcia across the stone path to avoid the water.
+Help Marcia cross the Big Bug Speedway, to safely reach the water.
 Use your arrow keys to point Marcia in the right direction.
-Remeber to avoid the Big bugs!
+Remeber to avoid the Big Bugs!